PureHarmonyProject/.github/profile/README.md

 Require fiscal hosting for legal protection.

 Liberapay is a low-risk, low-cost starting point for early-stage fundraising, but PureHarmony will likely outgrow it quickly due to its commercial focus and EU compliance needs.
-Use Liberapay to bootstrap, then migrate to OCE when scaling partnerships or grants covering OCE fundraising launch early fees.
+Using Liberapay to bootstrap, then migrate to OCE when scaling partnerships or grants covering OCE fundraising launch early fees.
 After that successful OCE post-fundraising, using fundraised capital to cover OCE fee costs.

 <!-- Welcome to PureHarmony platform based on Oniro
 PureHarmony hosts the code and repositories for add-ons and enhancements to the OpenHarmony project.
 These enhancements are part of the base OS, Oniro Project, an open-source, vendor-neutral operating system managed by the Eclipse Foundation.